-In previous years, when I’ve taught writing (after leaving the elementary TCRWP curriculum I was initially trained in), we used an approach called Genre Practice, designed by Cynthia McCallister, who was then a coach at the school where I taught.
-It was radical in its simplicity — remove direct instruction, teach genre as an expression of their purpose and intentions to convey a message to authors — thus genres are developed by authors and therefore malleable, rather than perfected.
+In previous years, when I’ve taught writing (after leaving the elementary TCRWP curriculum I was initially trained in), we used an approach that felt radical in its simplicity — remove direct instruction, teach genre as an expression of their purpose and intentions to convey a message to authors — thus genres are developed by authors and therefore malleable, rather than perfected.

 In moving on from this method, my colleagues and I are developing an approach to the writer’s workshop — Writers Studio — that seeks to emphasize the choice and decisions of the individual writer while expanding on the instructional decisions teachers make in response to what they see students doing.
 Because we teach newcomers, we also wanted to prioritize starting with students’ strengths, which means open choice and emphasize the social-emotional support that writing can create space for, which matters a lot when teaching students who may have experienced trauma.